ijlee2/codemod-utils/tutorials/template-tag-components/02-create-utilities.md

 # Create utilities

 In [the previous chapter](./01-a-simple-example.md), we read `*.{gjs,gts}` files.
-We will take small steps to update these files.
+Let's take small steps to update these files.

 ## Parse file

-We avoid directly consuming `content-tag` in our steps, but create **wrappers** instead.
+Instead of directly consuming `content-tag`, we'll create **wrapper functions**.
 Wrapping code helps us minimize the impact of a breaking change in `content-tag`.

-Until `@codemod-utils` provides an official package, we can create utilities in `src/utils`.
+Since `@codemod-utils` doesn't an official package yet, let's create utilities in `src/utils`.

 <details>